20 Recipients of Double-Lung Transplants Following COVID-19

-Those patients required the most advanced treatment possible in the Intensive Care Unit (ICU).
-They were placed on ventilators or received extracorporeal membrane oxygenation (ECMO) from a machine that put oxygen into their blood with an external artificial lung.
+These patients required the most advanced treatment possible in the Intensive Care Unit (ICU).
+They either received mechanical ventilation support or extracorporeal membrane oxygenation (ECMO) support from a machine that put oxygen into their blood with an external artificial lung.

-When a patient with COVID-19 is on a ventilator or ECMO machine, the hope is that their infection will clear, their inflammation will go away and their lungs will start to heal themselves so they can breathe on their own.
-But, healing did not happen for these 12 patients.
+When a patient with COVID-19 is supported by mechanical ventilation or an ECMO machine, the hope is that their infection will clear, their inflammation will go away and their lungs will start to heal themselves so they can breathe on their own.
+But healing did not happen for these 20 patients.
 They beat the virus, but their fight to survive was not over.
-The damage caused by COVID-19 took two main forms.
+The damage caused by COVID-19 takes two main forms: infection and scarring.

 Inflammation can cause more inflammation.
 In patients with COVID-19, immune cells in the lungs can become too weak to fight off any intruder.
 That means other infections can easily take hold.
 If a bacterial infection occurs, the lungs become so weak that they cannot fight off infection, even with the help of the strongest antibiotics.
 The bacterial infection can spread into the bloodstream, causing sepsis and organ failure.

 Mayra's lungs could not fight any infections.
-Pus clogged them, preventing her from being able to breathe.
-When Mayra was in a medically induced coma on a ventilator, she says all she remembers are dreams where she felt like she was drowning.
+Pus clogged her lungs, preventing her from being able to breathe.
+When Mayra was in a medically induced coma and supported by a ventilator, she says all she remembers are dreams where she felt like she was drowning.
 During this time, her lungs were becoming "mushy with infection," according to Dr. Bharat.

-Some patients can outlast their COVID-19 infection and begin to heal.
-But, healing can involve creating scar tissue, and stiff scar tissue is not ideal in the lungs.
-Lungs need to be soft, with tiny holes that allow the transfer of oxygen into the bloodstream.
+Some patients can outlast the SARS-CoV-2 infection and begin to heal.
+However, healing can involve the creation of scar tissue, and stiff scar tissue is not ideal in the lungs.
+Lungs need to be soft with tiny holes that allow the transfer of oxygen into the bloodstream.

-Roberto Rodriguez, the eighth person to receive a double-lung transplant following COVID-19, spent 130 days on ECMO.
-This is the longest any patient is known to have spent on the machine.
+Roberto Rodriguez, the eighth person to receive a double-lung transplant following COVID-19, spent 130 days receiving ECMO support.
+This is the longest any patient has been known to be supported by an ECMO machine.
 His lungs became tough.

-Scarring or infection can happen within the first few weeks of COVID-19 infection, or even a few months into the illness.
+Infection or scarring can happen within the first few weeks of having COVID-19 or a few months into the illness.

 Breakthrough in COVID-19 Care

-A double-lung transplant was the only remaining treatment option for the 12 people at Northwestern Medicine who had one.
+A double-lung transplant was the only remaining treatment option for the 20 people at Northwestern Medicine who underwent this surgery.

 Mayra's surgery lasted 10 hours.

-"They were 10 hours of uncertainty,” says Dr. Bharat.
-“Managing that uncertainty and all the unexpected turns throughout the procedure required being as efficient and focused as a team as possible."
+"They were 10 hours of uncertainty," says Dr. Bharat.
+"Managing that uncertainty and all the unexpected turns throughout the procedure required the team being as efficient and focused as possible."

-"Because this was a nontraditional use for organ transplant, we didn't know at first if the virus was going to come back after transplant," says Dr. Bharat.
-"Now we know that transplant is a viable option for damage from infection, and we are considering transplant for other infectious diseases like influenza."
+"Because this was a nontraditional use for organ transplant, we didn't know at first if the virus was going to come back after the transplant," says Dr. Bharat.
+"Now we know that transplant is a viable option for damage from infection, and we are considering transplant in patients with other infectious diseases like influenza."

-Dr. Bharat has seen 100% success in the outcomes of all 12 patients who had transplants.
-The road to recovery is slow.
+Dr. Bharat has seen 100% success in the outcomes of all 20 patients who received lung transplants.
+Their road to recovery is slow.
 But because their disease was caused by a temporary infection, recovery is faster than for patients who need transplants for chronic lung conditions like cystic fibrosis or pulmonary fibrosis.